Welcome to the Distance Education Captioning Web site

 - You may take the finished, captioned material and show it on a DVD in your class.

-- You may upload the finished, captioned material to an online website such as the MyLAVC portal or 3C Media Resources and show it in your class, your web-enhanced class, your hybrid class, or your online class.
+- You may upload the finished, captioned material to Canvas or a site of your choice and show it in your class, your web-enhanced class, your hybrid class, or your online class.

 - Gather the material you wished to be captioned.
 If you need help preparing your materials to be captioned, contact the SSD department.
 Send an email to Casey Nordberg at: email@example.com and make sure you cc David Green at: firstname.lastname@example.org.